dribnet/purvs/README.md

 In addition there's an inner wheel which is only triggered when the alarm is set, counting down 20 seconds until the alarm goes off, which is then represented by the numbers and surrounding colours expanding and retracting.

-For this final version of the clock I decided to give it a relatively minimal blue and orange colour scheme as these are complimentary colours and don't distract too much from the clocks function.
+For this final version of the clock I decided to give it a relatively minimal blue and orange colour scheme as these are complimentary colours and don't distract too much from the clock's function.